-Table of CONTENTS
+Table of contents

-Meet Your Loan Officer 4
+Meet Your Loan Officer

 Reasons to Refinance 5

 Types of Refinance 6

 The All In One LoanTM 7

 Mortgage Terms 8

 How Often Can You Refinance 9

 Before You Refinance 10

-The Refinance Process 11
+The Refinance Process

 Meet the Appraiser 12

 Refinance Tips & Tricks 13

-About NextMortgage 14
+About WH funding 14

 MEET YOUR

-NM Financial Loan Officer
+Loan Officer

-At NM, our loan officers are here to act as your financial counselor throughout the mortgage refinance process.
+Our loan officers are here to act as your financial counselor throughout the mortgage refinance process.
 Refinancing your mortgage can help set you up for a successful financial future.
 We want to make that transaction as smooth as possible.

-THE NM ADVANTAGE
+THE ADVANTAGE

 We are able to deliver personalized customer service with the resources of a local lender.
-Borrowers prefer working with NextMortgage because of our:
+Borrowers prefer working with WH funding because of our: